pcwalton/cxx-async/README.md

 }
 ```

 That's it!
 You should now be able to freely await futures on either side.
+An analogous procedure can
+be followed to wrap C++ coroutines that yield values with `co_yield` in Rust streams.

 ## Installation notes